 Memorial March for David Wojnarowicz, July 29, 1992.
 Photo copyright and courtesy Brian Palmer.

 In 1992, David returns home from the hospital.
 Though very weak, he manages to visit Karen Finely’s Momento Mori installation at The Kitchen and bequeaths his baby elephant skeleton to the artist.
-He donates three photos by Peter Hujar to MoMA who also acquires ‘Fire’ from his The Four Elements show.
+He donates four photos by Peter Hujar to MoMA who also acquires ‘Fire’ from his The Four Elements show.

 In the final months of David’s life, his partner Tom Rauffenbart takes loving care of David— arranging nursing care in his 2nd Avenue loft to make him as comfortable as possible.
 Tom welcomes David’s friends and family to spend time with him.
 They rally to help give Tom much needed respite.
 David lives to see the publication of his second memoir, Memories That Smell Like Gasoline, and holds the book in his hands.